-All standard business meetings, whether virtual, in-person, with or without CLE credit should be arranged through your Section and Committee Services Manager.
+All standard business meetings, whether virtual, in-person, with or without CLE credit should be arranged through your NJSBA Staff liaison.
 Virtual meetings are scheduled through Zoom using the most advanced methods to safeguard your privacy and security.
-Inperson meetings will be conducted in accordance with local, state and federal health and safety guidelines.
+In-person meetings will be conducted in accordance with local, state and federal health and safety guidelines.
 It is important to note that ALL virtual and in-person meetings require pre-registration to maintain privacy and security standards.

-Your Section and Committee Services Manager can assist with the logistics of your virtual or in-person business meeting.
+Your NJSBA staff liaison can assist with the logistics of your virtual or in-person business meeting.
 Standard in-person business meetings will necessitate room reservations, as well as menu selection.

-For special format business meetings, such as receptions and awards dinners, or any meetings held outside the New Jersey Law Center, your Section and Committee Services Manager will direct you to the Meetings Department.
-It is crucial to note that you, as chair, are not authorized to sign contracts on behalf of the NJSBA.
+Your NJSBA staff liaison can assist you with the logistics of your virtual or in-person business meeting.
+For all sections, the liaison is Section Services Manager, Brian Doyle, who may be reached at bdoyle@njsba.com.
+For all committees, the liaison is Justin Gumpel, who may be reached at jgumpel@njsba.com.It is crucial to note that you, as chair, are not authorized to sign contracts on behalf of the NJSBA.
 Meetings Department staff has extensive experience in dealing with food and facilities pricing, caterers and banquet managers and can get you the best prices available for your business or social function.
 They will check availability, as well as the health and safety protocols at various sites.